About Ride The Bull Chicago

 Show answer Hide answer

-`[PENDING: operator name + photo + bio]` The operator runs rider assessments, adjusts speed, manages crowd positioning, and inspects equipment between rides.
-You are not renting hardware alone—you are booking a staffed experience with clear responsibilities.
+Sterling Event Rentals assigns SIOTO-certified operators to Ride The Bull Chicago bookings.
+The crew runs rider assessments, adjusts speed, manages crowd positioning around the mat, and inspects equipment between rides.
+You are not renting hardware alone—you are booking a staffed experience with clear responsibilities, scaled to your package and crowd size.

 Do you serve only downtown Chicago?